sedexch/sedexch.github.io/docs/client-container-v6/important-concepts.md

 **Notes:**

- - The command line examples show the use of *bind mounts*.
+ - The command line examples for Docker show the use of *bind mounts*.
 Experienced container administrators can easily adapt the examples to *volumes*.
  - In our examples the directory with the permanent data storage is named "sedex-data".
 Of course you can name this external directory or volume differently, but then you have to adapt the examples to your actual directory name.
+ - Other container platforms (Kubernetes, OpenShift, etc.) know specific concepts for persisted data volumes.
+Please refer to the corresponding documentation for your platform.

 <a name="Initial_Configuration_Process"></a>